whage/thesis/thesis.md

 > Type rules assert the validity of certain judgments on the basis of other judgments that are already
 > known to be valid.
 The process gets off the ground by some intrinsically valid judgment [@cardelli-96, p.
 10]

-In a program, the type of a variable can only be decided by looking at its context (or environment) which is defined by the declarations of the variables.
+In a program, the type of a variable can only be decided by looking at its context (or typing environment) which is a finite sequence of bindings of program variables to types and is defined by the declarations of the variables.
 We can think of context as a lookup table of (variable, type) pairs:

 \begin{equation*}
     x_{1}:A_{1}, \ldots \ x_{n}:A_{n}